purnay/api-java-bdd-purna/README.md

 ## Objective

-Verification of the [Library Management System API](https://librarymanagementapisystem.onrender.com/api-docs/) endpoints
+Verification of the API endpoints

 ## High level test flow